 - OG Shark

 - Jack Herer

 Around 2.2% of participants reported treating their MS with medical cannabis.
 The survey does not say what specific strains those people preferred.

 Note that these preferred cannabis strains came from user reports and not clinical trials.
 More research is needed to confirm that these products are safe and effective to use with MS.

 Cannabis strains may affect everyone differently.
 Speak with a healthcare provider, if possible, to determine a suitable strain.

 A person should speak to their doctor about whether cannabis is legal and suitable for them to use and how to obtain an appropriate product.

 Cannabis may be beneficial for people with MS.

 Scientific evidence suggests that it can lessen pain, muscle problems, and bladder issues.
 Additional, larger-scale clinical studies are necessary to confirm these findings.

-People should speak with their doctor before deciding to use marijuana for MS. The doctor can help them weigh up the costs and benefits of the treatment and determine whether or not it is safe and suitable for them.
+People should speak with their doctor before deciding to use cannabis for MS. Their doctor can help them weigh the costs and benefits of the treatment and determine whether it is safe and suitable for them.